JoseJuan98/DataPipeline_EnterpriseArchitecture/readme.txt

 			- If a person is not a systemkoordinator or systemeier and you want to deleted from the table person uncomment the respective code in Update.sql script
 				At the moment the person are not deleted because they can be working in another system

+Be careful with:
+	- The attribute sysId in the table system references to the system_id from the RawData, meanwhile the sysId attribute from other tables references the id (primary key) of the table system.